sap-tutorials/sap-build-process-automation/tutorials/spa-create-automation/spa-create-automation.md

 3. To get the **Excel Cloud Link**:

-    -  in the Automation Details search for the activity **Excel Cloud Link**,
+    -  In the Automation Details search for the activity **Excel Cloud Link**,
     -  Drag and drop the activity into the canvas,

     ![001](011.png)